Anwar hails 'new dawn for Malaysia' following release from prison

 Anwar also said he harboured no malice against Dr Mahathir, despite the latter sacking him in 1998, prior to his conviction for sodomy and corruption.
 "I have no malice against him.
 We have buried the hatchet and he now fully supports the reform agenda," he said.

+Dr Mahathir has said he expects to run the government for up to two years during a transition period but has signalled the reins would be turned over to Anwar, who lost his parliament seat with his criminal conviction.

+The former ruling Barisan Nasional coalition was toppled in part because of deep national disgust with former prime minister Najib Razak, who stands accused of presiding over the plundering of 1MDB, a state investment fund he established.

-He said he bore no ill-will against former prime minister Najib Razak as well, but added that latter must answer to the charge of "injustice" to the people.
+Anwar said he bore no ill-will against former prime minister Najib as well, but added that latter must answer to the charge of "injustice" to the people.